martinqt/Crypt/readme.md

 Installing
 ----------

 Go to http://www.python.org/download/ and get, at least, the 3.0 version.
-Since Pyside only has a binary install for 32bits (at least on Windows), you might prefer to install the 32bits version of Python3 instead of the 64bits even with a compatible computer.
+Since Pyside only has a binary setup for 32bits (at least on Windows), you might prefer to install the 32bits version of Python3 instead of the 64bits even with a compatible computer.

 If you want to use the graphic interface, you'll also need to install PySide.
 Go to http://qt-project.org/wiki/PySideDownloads,